Complex Hyperbolic Structures on Disc Bundles over Surfaces

 {\bf Remark 2.4.7.} {\sl Let\/ $P$ be a fibred polyhedron of a simple cycle.
 Then\/ $e_P=\#b\cap c$, where\/ $b$ stands for an ideal meridional curve and\/ $c$, for a trivializing curve.
 In other words, $[b]=e_P\cdot[s]$ in the group\/ $H_1(\partial_\infty P,\Bbb Z)$ generated by\/ $[s]$, where\/ $[s]$ is represented by the boundary of a naturally oriented slice.} $_\blacksquare$

-{\bf2.4.8.}~Let $P$ be a fibred polyhedron of a cycle of bisectors that satisfies the conditions of Theorem~2.2.4.
+{\bf2.4.8.}~Let $P$ be a fibred polyhedron of a cycle of bisectors that satisfies the conditions of Corollary~2.2.6.
 Then the Euler number of the complex hyperbolic disc bundle associated to the corresponding discrete representation of $G_n$ or $T_n$ equals respectively $2e_P$ or $4e_P$ (see 2.1.9) since the Euler number of a polyhedron is additive with respect to gluing and the face-pairing respects the meridional curves.
-Actually, $e_P$ is the Euler number of the orbifold disc bundle over $\Bbb S^2(2,\dots,2)$ (see [Fen] for a definition).
-The Euler number of an orbifold is known to be additive under finite covers.
+Actually, $e_P$ is the Euler number of the orbifold disc bundle over $\Bbb S^2(2,\dots,2)$ (see [BSi] for a definition).
+The Euler number of an orbifold disc bundle is known to be additive under finite covers.

 {\bf Proposition 2.4.9.} {\sl Let\/ $(\B_1,\dots,\B_n)$ be a simple transversal cycle of bisectors with total angle\/ $2\pi$ at some point and suppose that the polyhedron\/ $P$ of the cycle is fibred.
 Then, for odd\/ $n$, the complex hyperbolic manifold\/ $\Bbb B/T_n$ is diffeomorphic to a disc bundle over a closed orientable surface of genus\/ $n-3$ with Euler number\/ $4e_P$.
 For even\/ $n$, the complex hyperbolic manifold\/ $\Bbb B/G_n$ is diffeomorphic to a disc bundle over a closed orientable surface of genus\/ $\frac n2-1$ with Euler number\/ $2e_P$.} $_\blacksquare$